mbohun/linux/README.md

 uncached-minus @ 0xfed00000-0xfed01000
 ```

-zram
+## zram
 ```
 # do we have zram compiled into the kernel? yes
 martin@yobbo:~/src/kernel$ dmesg|grep zram
 zram: num_devices not specified.
 Using default: 1
 zram: Creating 1 devices ...

-# no - or as a module?
+# no - perhaps as a module?
 martin@yobbo:~/src/kernel$ lsmod | grep zram
-moprobe zram
+modprobe zram

-# have a look whats available to fiddle with
+# have a look what parameters are available to fiddle with
 ls -laF /sys/block/zram0/

-# 512mb
+# let's make a 512mb zram
 cat /sys/block/zram0/disksize
 echo $((512*1024*1024)) > /sys/block/zram0/disksize
 cat /sys/block/zram0/disksize

-# example use as swap
+# example use as swap (set some high swap priority)
 mkswap /dev/zram0
 swapon -p 32766 /dev/zram0